syncfusion-content/blazor-docs/blazor/speeddial/appearance.md

 ## Modal

-You can use the [IsModal](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_IsModal) property to set the Speed Dial as modal which adds an overlay to prevent the background interaction.
+You can use the [IsModal](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_IsModal) property to open the Speed Dial items as modal which adds an overlay to prevent the background interaction.

 {% tabs %}
 {% highlight razor %}